Lower Back Pain - An Overview of the Key Muscles Involved

-Most cases of lower back pain are associated with myofascial trigger points.
+Lower back pain is often associated with myofascial trigger points

 In reality, these kinds of problems are often just minor factors in back pain.
-In fact, most acute and chronic back pain is probably caused by trigger points.
+In fact, most acute and chronic back pain may be associated with trigger points.

 The multifidus muscle has a deeper and more superficial arrangement and is intimately involved with most types of LBP and often manifests trigger points.